In the last post, I discussed the concept of frame in detail, and I mentioned the concept of “reframing” behavior.

 You have no doubt seen this video of Donald Trump getting hit by the question about his treatment of women by Megyn Kelly.
 It is easily one of the best examples of an effective reframe you can find.

 This is the power of an awesome reframe and a pivot with his rebuttal.
 Not only does Trump make the audience laugh off the question, but he also turns her question into a matter of fighting against political correctness before going into detail about why it’s a problem for the prosperity of America.

 His answer plays to the audience’s underlying annoyance about political correctness.
 The answer is made more powerful because he ties it in with the well-known fact that America’s standing in the world has dropped.

 This is incredibly powerful to the audience watching.
 Trump comes across as strong and above the pettiness of the question.
-Aside from some of his rambling towards the end, his answer was picture perfect.
+Aside from a little rambling towards the end, his answer was picture perfect.

 Is Trump factually correct about the number of women he insulted?
 No, but when it comes to establishing the frame, it doesn’t really matter.
 Voters responded to his powerful frame and voted for him largely because of it.

 Remember what I said about the components of an effective reframe.
 Trump’s delivery was spot on; he was calm, composed, swift, and he verbally twisted the question in his favor.
 His answer was directionally accurate; most of the audience probably agreed political correctness is an issue and that the direction of America is a huge problem, even if wasn’t right about all of the facts.